CSD Homomorphisms Between Phylogenetic Networks: Wired lifts

+In (1) observe that if $x \in X$ and $(u',x)$ is an arc of $N'$, then there may be no arc $(u,x)$ of $N$ such that $f(u) = u'$.
+The addition of $X$ to $V_1'$ may therefore be necessary.
+In Figure 3 this occurred with the leaf $3\in X$, identified as vertex 3c of $N$.

 Intuitively, $M$ is a subgraph of $Und(N)$ that is a resolution of $Und(N')$ in that for each vertex $v'$ of $N'$, $[f^{-1}(v')] \cap W$ consists of the vertices of a tree, all of whose vertices map to $v'$, not necessarily a single point.
 The name ``lift'' suggests that $N'$ is being lifted into the domain of $f$.
+Typically, not every vertex of $N$ will lie in $M$.

 The following theorem gives sufficient conditions for a wired lift to exist given any choice of $E_1$.
 The essential property is that $f$ be connected.
 In order to have the possibility of always extending $E_1$ to a wired lift, the inverse image of each vertex of $N'$ must be connected.